 I know I already have a dozen (literally) pancake recipes on the blog already, but I LOVE pancakes and I just can’t pass up an opportunity for a new recipe!

-I love making a classic gluten free pancake with gluten free all purpose flour, but sometimes those fancy gluten free flour blends can get expensive!
-Oat flour is one of my favorite flours because it’s so affordable and you can easily make it yourself!
+I love making a classic gluten free pancake with GF all purpose flour, but sometimes those fancy gluten free flour blends can get expensive!
+Oat flour is one of my favorite flours because it’s so affordable and you can easily make it yourself.
+It’s perfect in pancakes like these, muffins, blondies and more.

 In a medium mixing bowl, whisk together the egg, milk, vanilla, vinegar and sugar.
 Whisk just until the egg is broken up and the color is uniform.